andrejrs/php-mvc-example/README.md

 ### Routes

 One method can have multiple routes.
-The routes consist of request method and array with url and controller@action.
+The routes consist of request method and array with URI and controller@action.

 ```
 return [